Gregory R. Ciottone: Career

-Ciottone has served as subject matter expert for CNN, SKY news, ABC, and other major news outlets, and has given the Keynote Address or Featured Speaker presentation at numerous international conferences.
-He was recognized for "Outstanding Achievement in Support of The White House Medical Unit and the President of the United States", and has been inducted as an honorary fellow into the Royal College of Surgeons in Ireland.
+He has been inducted as an honorary fellow into the Royal College of Surgeons in Ireland.
 He was also the 2018 recipient of the Disaster Medical Sciences award from the American College of Emergency Physicians.
 In 2020 he won the Distinguished Service Award from the American Academy of Disaster Medicine.
-In 2024 Dr. Ciottone was awarded Doctor Honoris Causa from the Université Toulouse III - Paul Sabatier in France for his work in Disaster Medicine.
+In 2024 Ciottone was awarded Doctor Honoris Causa from the Université Toulouse III - Paul Sabatier in France for his work in Disaster Medicine.